 Southern Cross University is a multi-campus university on Australia’s east coast with a dynamic teaching and research profile.
 We are proud of our reputation as a progressive institution, engaging with the communities we serve to create change that has impact around the world.

 Southern Cross has three main campuses: at the Gold Coast in Queensland, and in Lismore and Coffs Harbour in New South Wales.

 Southern Cross offers a diverse range of undergraduate and postgraduate degrees in science and health disciplines, law, engineering, education, humanities, music, creative arts, tourism, business and information technology.
-Specialist degrees in Indigenous knowledge, marine science, osteopathy, midwifery and psychology as well as a suite of double degrees round out a rich academic portfolio.
+Specialist degrees in Indigenous knowledge, marine science, osteopathy, naturopathy, midwifery and psychology as well as a suite of double degrees round out a rich academic portfolio.

-In the latest Excellence in Research for Australia report, Southern Cross achieved outstanding ratings of ‘at world standard’ or above in 23 research fields; of those, 14 were at the highest possible classification ‘well above world standard’.
+In the latest Excellence in Research for Australia report, Southern Cross achieved outstanding ratings of ‘at world standard’ or above in 23 research fields; of those, 14 were at the highest possible classification of ‘well above world standard’.